 Since I am not after being high, I stick mostly to the CBD concentrates.
-I micro dose my oil (1-2 grains of rice worth) starting at 4 pm until 10 pm every two hours to sleep well.
+I micro dose my oil (1-2 grains of rice worth) 3 times every 2 hours before it's bed time to sleep well.
 I wouldn't be closed off to trying vaping in the new year, because I found I don't do well with ingested THC, but I could do better with THC strains through vaping (we absorb it differently and in different time frames by the way we use it.)
 I can give you guys a report on that when I try it.
 It'll be funny to own a vape pen... it's so not on brand for me.

 Within my first month and a half of medical marijuana usage, I was nearly back to my full capacity at work and in life.

 By sleeping well, I have less pain and more appetite during the day - to the point where I am actually hungry now.
 Before, I had no sense of hunger.
 And if I have a tough night anyway, I micro dose dose during the day and it helps me be more socially engaged so I can work easily.

 Again, CBD oil does not make you high, it makes you more comfortable and back to yourself by reducing inflammation in your central nervous system.

 I've had quite a few people ask me on Instagram what kind of CBD oil I use and where I get it from since I started briefly sharing about how it helped me massively through withdrawal.
 So because I have a medical marijuana prescription, I can get my products online and delivered to my door by my licensed producer (Tweed).

 I also like the phoenix tears CBD from Miss Envy botanicals.